Seahawks release defensive end Carlos Dunlap in cap-cutting move

 At that time, Dunlap agreed to cut of the $4.59 million salary he was due for the rest of the 2020 season to $2 million, with that money instead turned into a $3 million bonus if he was on the Seahawks roster on the fifth day of the 2021 league year (or, March 22).

 That gave Seattle an additional $2.59 million in cap space for the rest of 2020 season, which the team needed as it had just $1.4 million in cap space at the time.
-Seattle entered the day with a listed $5.75 million in cap space for the 2021 season.
+Seattle entered the day with a listed $4.575 million in cap space for the 2021 season.
+But the cap spaces for all teams remains unclear as the NFL has yet to set the official number for the 2021 season, even though the new league year begins a week from Wednesday.
+But the cap is generally expected to be in the $182-183 million range, down from $198.2 million a year ago due to COVID-19-related losses in revenue.

-ESPN’s Adam Schefter first reported the move Monday.
+ESPN’s Adam Schefter first reported the release of Dunlap on Monday.

 Instead, Dunlap now gets a head start on testing the market with the free agent signing period for players whose 2020 contracts run out not beginning until March 17.